candy-lang/candy/language/language.md

 Here are some of Dart's strengths:

 - A powerful code generator API.
+- Powerful collection literals.
-- A big standard library.
+- A rich and centralized package ecosystem.

 #### Kotlin